Want a short resource that answers questions about PFA implementation? Download PFA Fast Facts here.

 Personal income varies widely year to year for many high-income earners.
 Changes in the economy can result in dramatic changes in personal income, especially for income derived from capital gains and other non-wage sources – things like selling an asset, such as stocks.
 Personal income tax is therefore a volatile revenue source that will fluctuate dramatically over time.

 With this in mind, and in order to meet our commitment to voters, Preschool for All matches revenues and expenditures over time to plan for the entire implementation of the program, rather than matching revenue to expenses one year at a time.
-As the number of preschool slots increases, the yearly revenue will not keep up with the anticipated expenses.
-The program was designed so that money is set aside during the early years of implementation, when slot numbers remain lower.
-These dollars are dedicated savings for Preschool for All and will be used during the years when slot numbers are much higher and large deficits of up to $60 million per year are expected.
+As the number of preschool seats increases, the yearly revenue will not keep up with the anticipated expenses.
+The program was designed so that money is set aside during the early years of implementation, when seat numbers remain lower.
+These dollars are dedicated savings for Preschool for All and will be used during the years when seat numbers are much higher and large deficits of up to $60 million per year are expected.
 By FY 2036, yearly revenue is expected to fully cover the cost of yearly expenses.

 Dedicated savings will ensure that PFA can provide consistent levels of high-quality preschool for Multnomah County families across the life of the initiative.
 Dedicated savings allow Preschool for All to plan ahead and save now to mitigate future budget shortfalls and avoid interruptions in service delivery to families.